 Spend Enough Time for Acclimatization

 In the high altitude, the risk of altitude sickness increases along with the climbing adventures.
-And to escape this you must spend enough time on acclimatization so that your body gets adapted to the changing altitude and weather.
+To escape this, you must spend enough time on acclimatization so that your body gets adapted to the changing altitude and weather.
 Along with acclimatization, you must maintain your body hydration to keep yourself healthy and fit.

 Gain High Altitude Climbing/Trekking Experience Before this Peak Climbing